borisdayma/lightning-kitti/README.md

 *Semantic Segmentation with Pytorch-Lightning*

+Note: this example is now part of Pytorch-Lightning repo and directly maintained there.

 ## Introduction

 This is a simple demo for performing semantic segmentation on the [Kitti dataset](http://www.cvlibs.net/datasets/kitti/eval_semseg.php) using [Pytorch-Lightning](https://pytorch-lightning.readthedocs.io/) and optimizing the neural network by monitoring and comparing runs with [Weights & Biases](https://docs.wandb.com/).